thanks-to-it/referral-system-for-woocommerce/readme.txt

 * **Referrals** tab will display all the referrals

+* A referrer should fill up its payment details on **My Account > Account Details** page.
+After a Referral is considered reliable by the shop owner, the payment details can be used for the payment.

 == How it works?
 (A complete explanation) ==
 Shop owners will be able to turn a WooCommerce Coupon into a Referral Code, choosing what kind of Reward the Referrer will receive and the requirements for using the coupon.
 A Referral Code is nothing more than a URL pointing to your site with a custom parameter.
 Once new users visit your site through this URL and buy some product fulfilling the coupon requirements a new order will be generated and checked against some Fraud Detection methods.
 The results will be available on admin order page.